 - Part F is for information about the beneficiary to whose benefit the EFT is sent. - Part G does not apply to this report because, in this example, the EFT's beneficiary is not acting on anyone else's behalf.
-In other words, there is no beneficiary's third party.
+In other words, there is no third party beneficiary.